Coronavirus: Information, Resources, and Updates for New Mexico’s Local Food and Farming Community

 To be eligible to receive this funding, markets must be in their second year of operation and members in good standing of the NMFMA.
 This includes paying membership dues, submitting the market's membership form by May 1st, and providing the previous season's market data by December 31st.

-IN ADDITION, markets MUST be located in an area with one of the following qualifications:
+Additionally, markets MUST be located in an area with one of the following qualifications:

 • in or adjacent to a "food desert"